Improving Hospital Workflow with OnPage Alerting

 These steps highlight the necessary components of a critical alerting platform that is required to improve doctor to doctor and doctor to hospital communication.
 By improving communication, hospitals will improve workflow and reduce mistakes.
 Hospitals and clinics can attempt to develop the technology which underlies this sort of improved workflow or they can try the OnPage solution which encompasses all these components.

-Statistics show that 70% of treatment delays and sentinel events in a hospital are caused by a communications breakdown.
+Statistics show that 70 percent of treatment delays and sentinel events in a hospital are caused by a communications breakdown.
 To me, that seems like a sufficient reason for hospital staff and doctors to find a way to improve workflow and the ways they communicate.
 Otherwise, we risk inviting chaos into the hospital.

 How confident are you that your workflow couldn’t use an improvement?
 Call us for a consultation and demo.